pmndrs/zustand/readme.md

 ```

-Here for example, you will see that the the bearStore will have access to the fishStore.
+Here for example, you will see that the the bear slice will have access to the fish slice.
-Obiously you can write theses specific stores in separate files.
+Obiously you can write theses slices in separate files.
-Export (with export default "nameofyourstore") and import it in useStore (with import "nameofyourstore" from "pathofyourstore".
+Export (with export default "nameofyourslice") and import it in the store (with import "nameofyourslice" from "pathofyourslice".
-In the same way, you can write useStore in its own file, export and import it in your component.
+In the same way, you can write your store in its own file, export and import it in your component.
 I wrote this tutorial thanks to dai-shi : https://github.com/pmndrs/zustand/issues/497